Author has written 3 stories for My Little Pony, and Code Geass.

 I also write (or at least, try to write) my own stories, mostly one-shots, although I would like to write a multi-chapter fic soon.
 Please feel free to give me some constructive criticism, if you have any!

 I will try to help out with anything, but my main fandom is My Little Pony.
 Other works that I am familiar with include Pokemon, Glee, Neon Genesis Evangelion, Azumanga Daioh, Gravitation, Code Geass, Haruhi Suzumiya, Durarara, Happy Tree Friends and Battle Royale.
+My full anime list can be seen here.

 If you would like me to beta or review for you, just send me a message!